 In his words, “It is folly to think that we can destroy one species and ecosystem after another and not affect humanity.
 When we save species, we’re actually saving ourselves.”

-Joel has written several books including RARE: Portraits of America’s Endangered Species, Photographing Your Family, and Nebraska: Under a Big Red Sky and Let’s Be Reasonable.
-His most recent book is Let’s Be Reasonable, a collection of essays from the CBS Sunday Morning show.
-All of his books are available through his website or wherever books are sold.
+Joel has written several books including RARE: Portraits of America’s Endangered Species, Photographing Your Family, Nebraska: Under a Big Red Sky and Let’s Be Reasonable.
+His most recent book is Photo Ark: A World Worth Saving.
+All of his books are available through his website.

-In addition to the work he has done for National Geographic, Joel has contributed to Audubon Magazine, Geo, Sports Illustrated, The New York Times and numerous book projects.
-Joel and his work have been the subjects of several national broadcasts including National Geographic’s Explorer, the NBC Nightly News, NPR’s Weekend Edition and an hour-long PBS documentary, At Close Range.
+In addition to the work he has done for National Geographic, Joel has contributed to Audubon Magazine, Geo, Sports Illustrated, The New York Times, the Smithsonian Magazine and numerous book projects.
+Joel and his work have been the subjects of several national broadcasts including National Geographic’s Explorer, the NBC Nightly News, NPR’s Weekend Edition, the Today Show and an hour-long PBS documentary, At Close Range.
 He is also a contributor on the CBS Sunday Morning Show with Charles Osgood.